Year-End Donation Request

 HB 182 – Abortion Insurance Coverage.
 The bill stops insurance companies from paying for abortions.
 It does not apply to self-insured private companies nor does it prevent any company from directly contracting with an abortionist.
 It has been assigned to the Insurance Committee and has had its first hearing.

 HB 219 – Sunday Alcohol, Liquor, and Especially Spirits Act (SALES).
 I’m doing this bill with Representative Jim Hoops.
 In short, HB 219 removes the Sunday option.
 All businesses currently allowed to sell alcohol during the week will also be allowed Sunday sales.
 Voters retain the option to vote their precinct dry.
-It has been assigned to the Commerce & Labor Committee and has had multiple hearings.
+It has been incorporated into HB 674 and requires no further action.

 HB 389 – Allows nonprofit organizations to give away alcohol for fundraising purposes.
 John Rogers reached out to me to do this bipartisan bill.
 It simply legalizes the common practice of churches raffling off booze at fundraisers.